-- d) the LP has obtained the subsidy through false statements or has given false or incomplete information towards organs/appointees of the European Commission, the JS and the MA or any other authority involved in the implementation of the programme, or - e) the LP fails to submit the foreseen reports or to provide evidence or to provide necessary information, provided that a written notice of cancellation has been sent to the LP including a reasonable "period of grace" and the expressive reference to the legal consequences of noncompliance of this notice, or - f) the LP fails to provide immediate information about circumstances that delay, hinder or make impossible the realisation of the co-financed project, as well as about any circumstances that mean a change of the disbursement conditions and frameworks as laid down in this contract or entitle the MA to reduce or demand repayment of the subsidy wholly or in part, - g) the LP hinders the due control or evaluation measures, or - h) the subsidy has been used wholly or partly against its purpose, or - i) the prohibition of cession has not been obeyed, or - regulations of the EU law and applicable national law (especially provisions concerning public procurement and state aid and environmental law and regulations concerning equal treatment of men and women) have been violated, or - any other preconditions for subsidy or obligations of the LP contained in the present contract or set out by the programme or in any other Austrian and community regulations, especially those which shall safeguard the achievement of the general objectives of the cooperation programme, have not been observed. - (2) If the MA exercises its right of withdrawal, it will send a written notice to the LP (e-mail is sufficient), will deduct the relevant amount from the ERDF reimbursement requested by the project in the next available progress report.
+- reasonable "period of grace" and the expressive reference to the legal consequences of noncompliance of this notice, or - f) the LP fails to provide immediate information about circumstances that delay, hinder or make impossible the realisation of the co-financed project, as well as about any circumstances that mean a change of the disbursement conditions and frameworks as laid down in this contract or entitle the MA to reduce or demand repayment of the subsidy wholly or in part, - g) the LP hinders the due control or evaluation measures, or - h) the subsidy has been used wholly or partly against its purpose, or - i) the prohibition of cession has not been obeyed, or - j) regulations of the EU law and applicable national law (especially provisions concerning public procurement and state aid and environmental law and regulations concerning equal treatment of men and women) have been violated, or - k) any other preconditions for subsidy or obligations of the LP contained in the present contract or set out by the programme or in any other Austrian and community regulations, especially those which shall safeguard the achievement of the general objectives of the cooperation programme, have not been observed. - (2) If the MA exercises its right of withdrawal, it will send a written notice to the LP (e-mail is sufficient) and will deduct the relevant amount from the ERDF reimbursement requested by the project in the next available progress report.
 This deduction will be applied to the project participant that has caused the request for ERDF repayment or, if this is not possible, to the LP.
 If it is not possible to recover the due amount of ERDF by deducting it from the next available progress report, the LP will ensure the reimbursement of funds to the MA without delay.
 The repayment amount is due within one month following the date of receiving the letter by which the MA asks for reimbursement (in case of e-mail correspondence the relevant date shall be the date of sending the e-mail).
 In case of any delay in effecting repayment the respective amount shall be subject to interest on late payment, starting on the calendar day following the due date and ending on the date of actual payment.
-The interest rate on late payment shall be 1,5 % above the rate applied by the European Central Bank in its main refinancing operations and it will be indicated by the MA in the letter asking for repayment.
-The LP is only entitled to request repayments from the programme for the part of the project carried out before the termination of the contract.
+The interest rate on late payment shall be 1,5% above the rate applied by the European Central Bank in its main refinancing operations and it will be indicated by the MA in the letter asking for repayment.
+The LP is only entitled to request repayments from the programme for the part of the project carried out before the termination of the contract. - (3) In case one of the circumstances listed above occurs or is suspected to have occurred before the ERDF co-financing has been fully paid out, the MA is entitled to stop any further payment of subsidies and to ntr commission a control in order to clarify the suspicion.
+If this suspicion is confirmed, the LP is no longer entitled to claim the corresponding ERDF reimbursement.

-- (3) In case one of the circumstances listed above occurs or is suspected to have occurred before the ERDF co-financing has been fully paid out, the MA is entitled to stop any further payment of subsidies and to commission a control in order to clarify the suspicion.
-If this suspicion is confirmed, the LP is no longer entitled to claim the corresponding ERDF reimbursement. - (4) Any further legal claims of the parties shall remain unaffected by the above provisions.
+(4) Any further legal claims of the parties shall remain unaffected by the above provisions.